rryam/VecturaKit/README.md

 # VecturaKit

 VecturaKit is a Swift-based vector database designed for on-device apps through local vector storage and retrieval.

 Inspired by [Dripfarm's SVDB](https://github.com/Dripfarm/SVDB), **VecturaKit** uses `MLTensor` and [`swift-embeddings`](https://github.com/jkrukowski/swift-embeddings) for generating and managing embeddings.
 It features **Model2Vec** support with the 32M parameter model as default for fast static embeddings.

 The framework offers `VecturaKit` as the core vector database with pluggable embedding providers.
-Use `SwiftEmbedder` for `swift-embeddings` integration or `MLXEmbedder` for Apple's MLX framework acceleration.
+Use `SwiftEmbedder` for `swift-embeddings` integration, `MLXEmbedder` for Apple's MLX framework acceleration, or `NLContextualEmbedder` for Apple's NaturalLanguage framework with zero external dependencies.

 It also includes CLI tools (`vectura-cli` and `vectura-mlx-cli`) for easily trying out the package.